lukewarkentin/skrunchy2025/README.md

 The `R` folder has documentation files for each `.rda` data object.

-The `scripts` folder has code that is run to do the run reconstruction on the data, using the `skrunchy` package.
+The `Rmd` folder has a [markdown document](Rmd/run-reconstruction-1984-2024.md) that is run to do the run reconstruction on the data, using the `skrunchy` package.

 ## Installation